 How Paula’s Choice AHA Exfoliants Work

-AHA is an acronym for alpha hydroxy acid but don’t let the word “acid" in the name scare you.
-AHA ingredients are actually gentler on your skin than most scrubs or cleansing brushes could ever be!
+AHA stands for alpha hydroxy acid, but don’t let the word “acid” scare you.
+AHA ingredients are much more gentle on your skin than most scrubs or cleansing brushes could ever be!

 Why You Should Use an AHA Exfoliant